saltedbones/Africology-and-African-American-Studies/pages/home.md

 feature: true
 feature-title: First in Our Field
 feature-body: >-
-  One of the oldest of similar departments in the nation, and we were the first to offer a doctoral program in our field.
   Our department emerged during the Black Power movement, when black students demanded a Black Studies department to combat racism, discrimination, and oppression.
-As a result, the Afro-Asian Institute was created in 1971, and the Pan African Studies Department was established the following year.
 feature-image: media/hero_bg@3x.png
 published: true
 ---